 - When you were performing a non-work related function in your vehicle

 You may also have to fight with the insurance company over what compensation you deserve.
 The insurance company may try and push you back into work before you are ready.
 In the event of a dispute with the insurance company after a work related car accident, we will consult our own medical experts to ensure you return to work only when necessary and that you get the compensation you deserve.

 Work related car accidents happen all the time but no two accidents are the same.
 That is why you need an experienced car accident lawyer working for you to make sure you receive the proper compensation for your injuries.

 Colorado prohibits injured workers from suing their employer in exchange for workers comp benefits.
 No matter how negligent your employer has acted, you cannot sue them after a workplace injury.
 However, you can sue third parties whose negligence caused your injury.

 For example, if you work in a mine and you were injured in a drilling accident you cannot sue your employer for putting you in a dangerous situation.
 But if a third party operated the drill and they didn’t take enough care in drilling safely you can sue that third party for compensation for your injuries.

 Third-party liability is common in construction accidents.
 Construction and mining operations often involve multiple contractors working together.
 If a negligent third party caused your accident, you may be entitled to compensation.

-Our experienced worker’s compensation lawyers understand the relationship between all of the contractors and determine which parties were negligent and which contractors you can receive compensation from.
+Our experienced workplace accident attorneys and worker’s compensation lawyers understand the relationship between all of the contractors and determine which parties were negligent and which contractors you can receive compensation from.

 Most workplaces are very safe places.
 But sometimes, accidents happen on the job and the damage can last a lifetime.
 Following a workplace injury, you may find yourself wondering where to turn.
 You need an experienced workplace injury lawyer to ensure you receive the justice you deserve.
 You might be entitled to more than just worker’s compensation benefits.